lithops-cloud/lithops/runtime/README.md

     	docker login

-    Navigate to `runtime` and update the Dockerfile with your required packages and Python modules.
+    Navigate to `runtime` and update the ibm_cf/Dockerfile with your required packages and Python modules.
     If you need another Python version, for example Python 3.5, you must use the [Dockerfile.python35](Dockerfile.python35) that points to a source image based on Python 3.5.
 Finally run the build script: